When I grew up in the 1970s, I remember my mom saying to me, “The whiter the bread, the quicker you’re dead.”

 - For omnivores, add the lamb and sauté it for several minutes before adding the onion and garlic.

-- Both omnivores and vegans, sauté the onion and garlic, stirring occasionally, until the onions become translucent, about 3 minutes.
+- Both omnivores and vegans, sauté the onion and garlic, stirring occasionally,

 - Add the red pepper flakes, cumin, turmeric, coriander, cardamom, salt, and black pepper, and stir the mixture well for about 1 minute.